 Please note: these tests should be taken and results verified before submitting your application form.
 Please also read first our ‘Letter to Schools‘ before downloading your application form.

-Please contact Helen Jane, our HLTA Community South West administrator at email@example.com for more information.
+Please contact the HLTA Community South West administrator at firstname.lastname@example.org for more information.

 If you have overseas qualifications these will need to be verified by the National Recognition Information Centre (NARIC).
 You can call them on 0871 330 7033 or visit www.ecctis.co.uk/naric/.
 Please be aware that this may take some time and there will be a cost involved.